 The individual responsible for this design was architect Henry Bacon who modeled the memorial after the Greek temple known as the Parthenon.
-Bacon felt that a memorial to a man who defended democracy, should be based on a structure found in the birthplace of democracy.
-The final design featured thirty-six exterior columns to symbolize the thirty-six reunited states at the time of Lincoln’s death.
-The names of those states appear in the frieze above the columns.
+Bacon felt that a memorial to a man who defended democracy should be based on a structure found in the birthplace of democracy.
+The final design featured 36 exterior columns to symbolize the 36 states in the Union at the time of Lincoln’s death.
+The names of these states appear in the frieze above the columns.

-The interior of the Lincoln Memorial possesses a three-chamber design.
+The interior of the Lincoln Memorial is divided into three chambers.
 The central chamber contains the statue of the president, while the two flanking chambers commemorate the two Lincoln speeches that reflected Lincoln's character as well as celebrate his accomplishments during his presidency.
 The two speeches selected were the Gettysburg Address and the Second Inaugural Address.

 Selected for the north chamber of the memorial was Lincoln's March 4, 1865 Second Inaugural Address.
 That speech, delivered just one month before the conclusion of the Civil War, creates the policy for reuniting the divided states.
-The reelected president firmly believed that the northern states should welcome their southern sisters and brothers back into the Union with open arms.
+The reelected president firmly believed that the northern states should welcome their southern brothers and sisters back into the Union with open arms.
 But the feeling among many northerners at the end of the Civil War was anger toward the South for having left the Union.
-Lincoln's willingness to show compassion to the southern people, "…with malice towards none; charity for all," helped quell the hostility among northerners.
+Lincoln's willingness to show compassion to the southern people, "with malice towards none; charity for all;" helped quell the hostility among northerners.

 Jules Guerin had painted two large murals to be placed above each of the selected speeches.
 The mural placed above the Gettysburg Address depicts the "Angel of Truth" flanked on either side by recently freed slaves.
 The mural placed above the Second Inaugural Address carries the theme of reunification.
 Guerin once again utilizes the "Angel of Truth," flanked on either side by representatives from north and south.
 Both Guerin and Henry Bacon celebrate in their work Lincoln's two great accomplishments as president as well as many of his great character traits.
 But nowhere is Lincoln’s character better depicted than in the statue created by sculptor Daniel Chester French.